Grand Ole Opry: Larger venues

 As audiences for the live show increased, National Life & Accident Insurance's radio venue became too small to accommodate the hordes of fans.
 They built a larger studio, but it was still not large enough.
-After several months with no audiences, National Life decided to allow the show to move outside its home offices.
+After several months broadcasting with no live audience, National Life decided to allow the show to move outside its home offices.
 In October 1934, the Opry moved into then-suburban Hillsboro Theatre (now the Belcourt) before moving to the Dixie Tabernacle in East Nashville on June 13, 1936.
 The Opry then moved to the War Memorial Auditorium, a downtown venue adjacent to the State Capitol, and a 25-cent admission fee was charged to try to curb the large crowds, but to no avail.
-In June 1943, the Opry moved to Ryman Auditorium.
+In June 1943, the Opry moved to the Ryman Auditorium.

 One hour of the Opry was nationally broadcast by the NBC Red Network from 1939 to 1956, and for much of its run, it aired one hour after the program that had inspired it, National Barn Dance.
 The NBC segment, originally known by the name of its sponsor, The Prince Albert Show, was first hosted by Acuff, who was succeeded by Red Foley from 1946 to 1954.
 From October 15, 1955, to September 1956, ABC-TV aired a live, hour-long television version once a month on Saturday nights (sponsored by Ralston-Purina) that pre-empted one hour of the then-90-minute Ozark Jubilee.
-From 1955 to 1957, Al Gannaway owned and produced both The Country Show and Stars of the Grand Ole Opry, both filmed programs syndicated by Flamingo Films.
-Gannaway's Stars of the Grand Ole Opry was the first television show shot in color.
+From 1955 to 1957, Al Gannaway owned and produced both The Country Show and Stars of the Grand Ole Opry, both filmed programs syndicated by Flamingo Films, a company Al Gannaway acquired.
+Gannaway still owns the right to these shows; furthermore, GannawayStars of the Grand Ole Opry was the first television show shot in color.

-On October 2, 1954, a teenage Elvis Presley had his only Opry performance.
-Although the audience reacted politely to his revolutionary brand of rockabilly music, Opry manager Jim Denny told Presley's producer Sam Phillips after the show that the singer's style did not suit the program.
+On October 2, 1954, nineteen year old Elvis Presley made his first and only appearance at the Grand Ole Opry; although the audience reacted politely to Presley's revolutionary brand of rockabilly music, Opry manager Jim Denny told record producer Sam Phillips after the show that the singer's style was not suited to the program.